JackSzwergold/Writing/Altar of Silence (Jim Morrison, Jeff and the Runaway).md

 One day he noticed I was listening to a copy of *The Doors* greatest hits LP I dubbed to a cassette tape on my Sanyo Walkman knock-off.
 Jeff was really into *The Doors* and introduced me to Jim Morrison’s “An American Prayer” by dubbing me a cassette tape of it which he gave me the next day in class.
 It blew my mind.

 “An American Prayer” was the first “spoken word”/poetry record of any kind I had ever listened to.
-As a 15 year old who only really listened to *Rush*, *Led Zeppelin* and *The Police* at that point—and had only recently got *The Doors* greatest hits LP from Titus Oaks—this was a tad mind-blowing.
+As a 15 year old who only really listened to *Rush*, *Led Zeppelin* and *The Police* at that point—and had only recently got *The Doors* greatest hits LP from Titus Oaks—the concept of a spoken word album was a tad mind-blowing.

 Released posthumously in 1978—7 years after Jim Morrison’s death—“An American Prayer” prayer was a combination of Jim Morrison reading his own poetry and his fellow bandmates dicking around on instruments.
 As an adult I can barely listen to it without thinking, “What is this drunk asshole talking about?”
 But as a teenager this thing blew my mind.
 I had to read all kinds of poetry in school writen by poets I barely had a connection to.
 But a rock star I liked creating and reading poems that were not song lyrics who was just reading them to read them?
 Wow.
 That was something different.